Information about Dapsone

 Common side effects of dapsone

-Nausea, Increased sensitivity to light, Itchy rash, Liver inflammation, Liver function abnormal, Anemia (low number of red blood cells), Dapsone syndrome, Headache, Insomnia, Jaundice, Loss of appetite, Tachycardia, Nerve injury, Tingling sensation of extremity, Vomiting
+Nausea, Increased sensitivity to light, Itchy rash, Liver inflammation, Liver function abnormal, Anemia (low number of red blood cells), Dapsone syndrome, Headache, Insomnia (difficulty in sleeping), Jaundice, Loss of appetite, Tachycardia, Nerve injury, Tingling sensation of extremity, Vomiting

 - Dapsone should be used with caution in patients with heart or lung disease.